Takuya (singer)

 Takuya Asanuma (浅沼 拓也, Asanuma Takuya), better known mononymously as Takuya (stylized in all caps as TAKUYA), is a Japanese musician, singer, songwriter and record producer.
-He was formerly the second guitarist of the Judy and Mary.
+He was formerly the second guitarist of Judy and Mary.
 He currently works as a solo artist under the name Takuya and also had a solo project called Robots which was dissolved in 2009.
 He was previously married to a former geisha from Gion, but they divorced in 2006.
 His most recent release was a duet with Aya Kamiki titled "W-B-X (W-Boiled Extreme)", the theme for Kamen Rider W.